oalders/santa-sorts-by-example/README.txt

 Notice that the order of the first four reindeer has not changed, but our stand-ins are now sorted, as we hoped they would be.

 Alphabetical order is kind of arbitrary.
 What if we wanted to perform the secondary sort according to something more meaningful, like seniority?

-That way both the entire line of reindeer would be sorted according to seniority.
+    #!perl
     #!/usr/bin/env perl;

     use strict;